GregS1t/rattlesnake/README.md

 Under Windows, you may have some issue to connect the motor.
 This is related to the driver used to connect USB devices.

 ### Graphic Interface libraries
 - PyQt5
 - PyQtGraph

+### Dependances
+All the necessary packages are listed in requirement.txt You need in particular :
+- pyqtgraph
+- pyusb
+- pyvisa

 ### Newport PicoMotor 8742 lib
 This is an internal development.
 I didn't put the library in a devoted Git repository.